 Chicken thighs are very versatile.
-They are inexpensive, super juicy and quick cooking (if deboned).
-I know a lot of people don’t like the dark meat but for me it has so much more flavor and it’s not as easy to dry out when cooking.
+They are inexpensive, super juicy, and quick-cooking (if deboned).
+I know a lot of people don’t like dark meat but for me, it has so much more flavor and it’s not as easy to dry out when cooking.
 We cook a lot of chicken thighs to keep our budget in check.
 I debone them myself to save a few more pennies.

 Also, boneless was a way to win my family over to the dark side.
 Chicken thighs can be a little tricky to eat with the bone still intact.
 They usually had something to say about the meal if I didn’t remove the bone.
 As a matter of fact, as we sat down to eat this meal, they asked “are they boneless?”.

 Even if you’re not a fan give them another chance.

 - Boneless chicken thighs – You can also use skin-on chicken breasts, and adjust cooking time accordingly.

 - Olive oil